 Know your rights if a claim is denied

-If your hail damage claim is denied or underpaid in Bloomington, you have specific rights under Minnesota law.
-The Minnesota Department of Commerce, Division of Insurance investigates consumer complaints and can be reached at https://mn.gov/commerce/consumer/file-a-complaint/.
-Actions based on insurance contracts in Minnesota are subject to a six-year statute of limitations, but most Minnesota homeowner policies contractually shorten this period to one to two years from the date of loss — check your declarations page for the specific deadline that applies to your policy.
+If your claim is denied or underpaid in Bloomington, contact the Minnesota Department of Commerce, Division of Insurance through their complaint system at https://mn.gov/commerce/consumer/file-a-complaint/.
+Minnesota requires insurers to acknowledge claims within ten business days and provide acceptance or denial within thirty days under the Unfair Claims Practices Act.
+Actions based on insurance contracts are subject to a six-year statute of limitations, though most policies contractually shorten this to one or two years from the loss date.

 Ready to get an inspection?